 Read more about bedwetting here: Natural Solutions For Bedwetting In Older Children & Teens – Dr. Green Mom

 9. Desiring Connection

-Sometimes our lives are busy and full and fun, but we don’t always take the time to really connect with our loved ones.
-Sometimes kids will stay up asking questions once they’re snuggled up in bed.
+Sometimes our lives are busy, full, and fun, but we don’t always take the time to fully connect with our loved ones.
+Occasionally, kids will stay up asking questions once they’re snuggled up in bed.
 If you have a tiny philosopher on your hands, try shifting bedtime a little earlier so that you can spend some time talking about the big questions, hearing about the schoolyard drama, or sharing stories of your own childhood.

-Supplemental support: Calm and Zen Support taken daily can be a helpful supplement for parents who have trouble relaxing and enjoying these small moments.
+Supplemental support: A kava supplement taken daily can be a helpful supplement for parents who have trouble relaxing and enjoying these small moments.

 Leung, A., Leung, A., Wong, A., & Hon, K. L. (2020).
 Sleep Terrors: An Updated Review.
 Current pediatric reviews, 16(3), 176–182.